horsefish/bmc/README.md

 ##Usage
+###Simple user
-###To setup a simple bmc_user with username 'simple'
+To setup a bmc_user with username 'simple' with password: password
-This user can b

 ```puppet
   bmc_user { 'simple':
     password => 'password',
   }
 ```
 ###A more complex user
+A bmc user that only can use ipmi
 ```puppet
   bmc_user { 'More complex':
     password => 'password',